VirtualFIB/VirtualFIB/README.md

 ## How to install

-VirtualFIB builds on the Open-Source software Blender, which provides the toolbox to do 3D operations and full freedom to change anything.
+VirtualFIB builds on the Open-Source 3D creation suite Blender, which provides the toolbox to do 3D operations and full freedom to change anything.
 To install LA we first need to install blender:

 1. Download and install [Blender](https://www.blender.org/download/).
 This version was last tested on Blender version 2.93.1 but should be stable for future minor revisions.